The Association of Great Books

 - Marketing Suggestions and Materials

-It is our goal to have these elements substantially complete by mid-late September, and fully completed in October, 2020 – the object being to enable groups interested in launching such a project in 2021 to have everything they need to proceed by October, 2020.
+It is our goal to have these elements substantially complete by April, 2021 – the object being to enable groups interested in launching such a project in 2021 to have everything they need to proceed by April, 2021.
 Because we already have extensive information about our educational approach on this website, interested persons may familiarize themselves with it in considerable detail, beginning anytime.
 There is no need to wait on that first step.
-We will post the foregoing documents here, as they come together in substantially final form, so that groups interested in launching schools or co-ops in 2021 can proceed before the final, polished forms are ready by October, most of which will not be needed until later anyway.
+We will post the foregoing documents here, as they come together in substantially final form, so that groups interested in launching schools or co-ops in 2021 can proceed before the final, polished forms are ready, most of which will not be needed until later anyway.

 Besides familiarizing oneself with our program now, we suggest that persons interested in launching schools or co-ops in 2021 begin networking with other interested parents to determine interest levels.
 We are happy to speak with interested parties and offer free initial consultation.